Andrea Katz

 Associate Professor of Law

 Andrea Scoseria Katz is an Associate Professor of Law at Washington University School of Law in St. Louis.
-Professor Katz teaches and writes about constitutional law, with a focus on the development of presidential power.
-Drawing from constitutional law, legal history, and political theory, her work explores questions of constitutional design, the separation of powers, and popular attitudes toward the constitution.
-Other work explores the origins of the modern administrative state in the Progressive Era (1890-1920), with an eye to the legality and legitimacy of administrative power.
+Professor Katz teaches and writes about constitutional law, with a focus on presidential power.
+Her work draws from constitutional law, legal history, political theory and comparative politics to explore questions of separation-of-powers theory, constitutionalism, and the development of the American president and the modern administrative state, especially during the Progressive Era (1890-1920).
+Her work has appeared in the Columbia Law Review, the Texas Law Review, the Harvard Law Review Forum and the International Journal of Constitutional Law, among others.
+Professor Katz has also published work on courts, constitutional amendments, and presidential power in Brazil, Colombia, and Uruguay.

 - Education